Central Ultimate Beneficial Owner Register is fully operative

 The application of the Central Ultimate Beneficial Owner (“UBO”) Register became fully operative as an electronic system linked to the Tax Identification Number (TIN) of each legal person or legal entity by the use of an online application of the General Secretary of Information Systems.

-The relevant legislation is included in Law 4557/2018, which introduced in the Greek legal system the new framework for the prevention and suppress of money laundering and terrorism financing (incorporation of Directive 2015/849/EU), as well as in Decision No 67343 EX 2019 (Government Gazette B 2243/20-6-2019) of the Minister of Finance.
+The relevant legislation is included in Law 4557/2018, which introduced in the Greek legal system the new framework for the prevention and suppression of money laundering and terrorism financing (incorporation of Directive 2015/849/EU), as well as in Decision No 67343 EX 2019 (Government Gazette B 2243/20-6-2019) of the Minister of Finance.
 Aim of the EU and national legislation is the transparency in the corporate structures, the direct access of audit/prosecution authorities to them and the prevention of the abuse of corporate structures for purposes of money laundering and terrorism financing purposes.
 The interconnection of the national Central UBO Registers of the EU Member States and the creation of a European Central Platform are expected within the year 2021.

 Ι. SPECIAL AND CENTRAL REGISTER